Is Napoleon Dynamite 2 Happening, Or Should We Just Enjoy Some Tots Without Him?

 "Throughout the years, there were talks about doing a prequel and doing a sequel [...] and I don't think we're in that stage of having to do a prequel anymore.
 It all depends, because if you do a sequel, it's got [to] support the story, and it's got to continue on like what would actually happen."

 Notably, when asked if a sequel was more or less likely to happen, Ramirez dodged the question.
 "Um, uh, legally, all I can say is it is up in the air," he laughingly replied.
-Then in 2024 — a year in which the "Napoleon Dynamite" cast went on tour to celebrate the film — Ramirez gave a similar statement, telling ComicBook.com, "Everyone wants a sequel.
+Then, in 2024 (a year in which the "Napoleon Dynamite" cast went on tour to celebrate the film), Ramirez gave a similar statement, telling ComicBook.com, "Everyone wants a sequel.
 And I can say this, legally, that the door's not closed yet."

-As for Jon Heder, he seems interested in a part two too.
-During a January 2023 appearance at Steel City Con, the comedian said, "I don't think the book of Napoleon is closed forever.
+As for Heder, he's also shown interest in returning to the "Napoleon Dynamite" universe.
+During an appearance at Steel City Con in January 2023, the comedian remarked, "I don't think the book of Napoleon is closed forever.
 I honestly think there's gonna be something — whether it's a sequel, or a TV show, or another animated [show]."

 What could happen in Napoleon Dynamite 2?

-It's worth recalling that "Napoleon Dynamite" was released theatrically by Fox Searchlight Pictures, which means it now falls under the Disney umbrella — and "we know how Disney feels about cashing in on everything that's ever been made," as Jon Heder put it during his Steel City Con appearance.
+It's worth recalling that "Napoleon Dynamite" was released theatrically by Fox Searchlight Pictures, which means it now falls under the Disney umbrella — and "we know how Disney feels about cashing in on everything that's ever been made," as Heder put it during his Steel City Con appearance.
 But where the original film was very light-hearted, Heder feels a follow-up about a middle-aged Napoleon would have to start out in a darker place.
 In his own words:

 "Part of the charm of Napoleon is the innocence of youth.
 They're in high school, they don't have any real responsibility or accountability too much, it's all coming of age.
 Napoleon today would be: he's entered the workforce, he's got responsibility, he's paying for maybe one or two alimonies, child support for one of them."

-By pure coincidence (or is it?), Efren Ramirez also pitched a version of "Napoleon Dynamite 2" where Napoleon begins in a bad place during his interview with Canton Repository.
+By pure coincidence (or is it?), Ramirez also pitched a version of "Napoleon Dynamite 2" where Napoleon begins in a bad place during his interview with Canton Repository.
 While Ramirez envisioned Pedro himself as being a happily married family man with an eye on running for city councilman, he suspected Napoleon "is probably dealing with certain kinds of struggles, so it's Pedro, as well as his uncle and a few other (people) who are trying to help Napoleon, and their kids try to acclimate themselves into a better way of life."

 Truth be told, when you put Heder and Ramirez's comments together, their idea for "Napoleon Dynamite 2" sounds a lot like the mostly excellent "Bill and Ted Face the Music," itself a rare exception to the rule that legacy comedy sequels tend to be pretty terrible.
 Ugh, don't make me talk myself into wanting to actually see this thing, gosh!